 Another reason why I chose the Samsung Galaxy s4 mini over other Android phones like the HTC One Mini is that the back cover comes off.
-This is important because it enables me to change the battery.
+This is important because it enables me to charge the battery.
 I am missing the dedicated camera button I had on the HTC 8X Windows Phone.
 I really liked that feature.
 And while we are on the subject, the camera is not much to speak off, it is of midrange quality and is neither particularly bad or good.

 I do not like all the bloatware Samsung has put on this phone.
 There are about 15 sponsored apps preinstalled.
-There are about 8 Samsung apps and the rest are apps like, Flipboard and eReadz.
+There are about 8 Samsung apps and the rest are apps like Flipboard and eReadz.
 These apps cannot be uninstalled (unless the phone is rooted) and is just taking up space.
-This also means that I am constantly installing updates to applications that i do not use.
-I could of course, choose not to install the updates but then they would become a potential security risk.
+This also means that I am constantly installing updates to applications that I do not use.
+I could, of course, choose not to install the updates but then they would become a potential security risk.

 Just about every Google app is replaced with a Samsung made app.
 Samsung even have their own app store on the phone, however the google play store is there as well.
 Why anyone would use the Samsung store over the Google one I do not know.

 I have had the phone crash and randomly reboot a number of times.
 And here I thought that was a feature of Windows Phone 8.
-I guess they are really steeling features from each other.
+I guess they are really stealing features from each other.

 I do not regret getting this phone, even though my review got a bit ranty.
-It is not perfect and has some problems but all in all it is a good phone and it cover my needs quite well.
+It is not perfect and has some problems but all in all it is a good phone and it covers my needs quite well.